natalieh235/flying_adversarial_patch/README.md

 $ git clone --recurse-submodules https://github.com/phanfeld/flying_adversarial_patch.git
 ```

-If you have cloned the repository without the `--recurse-submodules` argument and want to pull the pulp-frontnet code, please use the following command inside the repository:
+If you have cloned the repository without the `--recurse-submodules` argument and want to pull the PULP-Frontnet code, please use the following command inside the repository:
 ```bash
 $ git submodule update --init --recursive
 ```